bn-l/thsearch/README.md

 thsearch.exe <search term>
 ```

-Tip: Add it to your path and anytime you want to search your notes, etc, just open a termnial and type "thsearch seatchterm"
+Tip: Add it to your path and anytime you want to search your notes, etc, just open a termnial and type "thsearch searchterm"

 ### Perfomance